 - Borage oil

 - Mango butter

 I have intentionally left out oils above comedogenic rating 2 as these are more like to cause clog pores and breakout acne-prone skin.

 Oil Vs Butter

 Using natural butter like shea is good for the skin.
-Butters generally have higher oleic acid content, thereby making them more prone to break out.
-It is better to mix shea/natural butter with another suitable oil before applying on acne-prone skin.
+Butters generally have higher oleic acid content.
+This makes them an excellent choice for dry skin, but more susceptible to breaking you out.

 Do you use oils on your face?
 How was your experience?